chingyuany/Assessments-in-C-/README.md

 # Assessments-in-Cpp
-These are some assessments in C++.
+These are some assessments of National Taiwan University course in C++.

 1.CheckPrime.cpp is to check the factors of the number that user inputs.
 Also, if the factor is prime, print P. Otherwise, print N.
 The output can print the factors in a linked list in reverse order or inorder.